OpenElements/hedera-enterprise/README.md

 All APIs of the client are synchronous and return the result of the operation.
 For asynchronous operations, you can easily wrap calls by use the [`@Async` annotation of spring](https://spring.io/guides/gs/async-method).

+## Microservice support

+The support for Microprofile is still in development and can not be used yet.

 ## Managed services